-Direct marketing involves sending personalized messages to potential customers via mail, email, text message, or even phone calls.
+Direct marketing involves sending personalized messages to potential customers via mail, email, text, or even phone calls.

 Direct marketing is excellent for targeting specific segments within your more significant customer base to deliver relevant content or promotions directly into their inboxes (or other channels).

-Digital marketing includes online platforms such as search engines, websites, and social media pages where customers can research products or services before making a purchase decision.
+Digital marketing includes online platforms such as search engines, websites, and social media pages where customers can research products or services before purchasing.

-Through digital platforms like these, companies can track customer behavior over time to better understand their preferences and requirements when making a purchase decision.
+Through digital platforms like these, companies can track customer behavior over time to better understand their preferences and requirements when purchasing.

 What are the benefits of the Integrated Marketing Communication process?